Radware/CloudWAF-command-line-tool/README.md

         passphrase: test

 Please note that the "certificate.yaml" file can either be created manually or be generated using the following command:<br><br>
-**cwafctl utils generate_yaml_cert_file certificate.pem key.pem certchain.pem test**<br><br>
+**cwafctl utils generate_yaml_cert_file certificate.pem key.pem certchain.pem test > certificate.yaml**<br>
-    where certificate.pem is the file containing the public key<br>
+* where certificate.pem is the file containing the public key<br>
-    where key.pem is the file containing the private key<br>
+* where key.pem is the file containing the private key<br>
-    where certchain.pem is the file containing the certificate chain<br>
+* where certchain.pem is the file containing the certificate chain<br>
-    where test is the passphrase that was used to encrypt the certificate<br>
+* where test is the passphrase that was used to encrypt the certificate<br>

 **To deploy the certificate:**